mlochbaum/BQN/commentary/problems.md

 ### Must read the body to find headerless block's type
 You have to scan for headers or double-struck names (and so does a compiler).
 A little inelegant, and difficult to describe in BNF.
 This can usually be fixed by adding a block header, except in the case of immediate modifiers: even an immediate modifier with a header can be made into a deferred modifier by adding a special name like `𝕨`.

+### No one right way to check if a value is an array
+The mathematical approach is `0<≡𝕩`, which can be slow without runtime support, while the efficient approach is `0=•Type𝕩`, which is ugly and uses a system function for something that has nothing at all to do with the system.
+These are minor flaws, but programmers shouldn't have to hesitate about which one they want to use.

 ### Each block body has its own label
 In a block with multiple bodies, the label (the self-name part of the header) refers to the entire block.
 However, there's no way to give only one label to the entire block.
 If you want to consistently use the same internal name, then you may have to write it many times.
 It's also a weird mismatch, conceptually.